Denialsys/Multi-archive/README.md

 ```

 ## To do:
+- [x] Add Filename and password mapping functionality for customized archive passwords for _zip_with_dynamic_password_
 - [ ] Add Filename and password mapping functionality for customized archive passwords for _unzip_archives_
 - [ ] Add functionality for targeting non-archive files (except directories)